franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 ---
 layout: post.hbs
-title: The future of Server.js
+title: The future of Server.js 💻
-description: I propose different ways to continue developing server.js and ask the community for advice on those.
+description: My plans to get server.js to version 2.0, current challenges and possible solutions to those.
 date: 2018-12-08 03:00:00+09:00
 ---